Central Valley groundwater pollution: History

 Groundwater has been pumped in the valley since 1850, when residents began to build pumps to help make up for the lack of surface water in the area.
 At the turn of the 20th century, California became as a leading agricultural producer due to its technological advances in land management, irrigation and machinery.
 The Central Valley had ideal economic and climate conditions for many crops and drew in wealthy landowners.

-Aquifers are extremely important because groundwater supplies much of the water needed for agricultural purposes and serves as the only source of water for several communities throughout the valley.
-However, reciprocal rainfall is not always available to recharge the aquifers and recent years have seen an increase in drying wells.
+Aquifers are critical because groundwater supplies much of the water needed for agricultural purposes and serves as the only source of water for several communities throughout the valley.
+However, reciprocal rainfall is not always available to recharge the aquifers, and recent years have seen an increase in drying wells.
 This overdraft of groundwater causes numerous problems for farmers and is only made worse by climate change.
 Throughout the early 1900s, technology for waste management did not advance at the same speed as the growth in agriculture.
-Issues in groundwater contamination by nitrates comes from 50 years of unregulated management of livestock waste disposal, septic systems and commercial fertilizers.
+Issues in groundwater contamination by nitrates come from 50 years of unregulated management of livestock waste disposal, septic systems and commercial fertilizers.
+With manganese now also emerging as a concern, studies have shown that elevated levels of manganese in water supplies can lead to cognitive and neurological developmental issues, with fetuses and young children being especially vulnerable.
 The California Sustainable Groundwater Management Act of 2014 was the first to specify how to manage groundwater in a way that would not harm or endanger future access to clean groundwater.

 Before this act, no regulations governed groundwater management other than the federal Safe Drinking Water Act and Clean Water Act.
 These acts do not totally protect Central Valley residents.
-Consistent monitoring didn’t begin until the 1950s, with only 13,000 tests completed in the 1980s compared to the over 133,329 tests in the Central Valley region conducted by the California Spatio Temporal Information on Nitrate in Groundwater (CASTING) database.
+Consistent monitoring didn't begin until the 1950s, with only 13,000 tests completed in the 1980s compared to the over 133,329 tests in the Central Valley region conducted by the California Spatio Temporal Information on Nitrate in Groundwater (CASTING) database.
 With advances in testing and research, organizations and residents of the Central Valley have increased efforts to reduce the impact of nitrate water pollution, expected to drastically increase in the next couple decades.